opencog/learn/run/2-word-pairs/README.md

 mode.
 This is done by starting a cogserver in one terminal with `run-cogserver.sh`, and sending text to it in another, with `pair-submit.sh`.
-If counting is interrupted, just re-run `pair-submit.sh` again, and it will pick up hwere it left off.
+If counting is interrupted, just re-run `pair-submit.sh` again, and it will pick up where it left off.

 After counting has completed, marginal statistics must be computed.
 This can be done by hand, by running `compute-marginals.sh`.